siwoolee89/Siwoo_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For my first milestone, I wanted to complete the exterior and design of the robot and also do the wiring.
-The components include wheels, an arduino board, a battery, For your first milestone, describe what your project is and how you plan to build it.
+The components include wheels, an arduino board, a battery, breadboards, a vaccum, an ultrasonic sensor, and some other important components.
+For your first milestone, describe what your project is and how you plan to build it.
 You can include:
 - An explanation about the different components of your project and how they will all integrate together
 - Technical progress you've made so far